cs-uob/COMS10012/exercises/posix/src/act2/git2.md

 I am assuming that you will be running the git commands in the rest of this section on an alpine linux VM, either on your machine or on a lab machine, however if you have git installed on your own machine directly (which is a good idea) then you can run this exercise there too.

+## A note on naming

+When git first appeared, whenever you created a repository you started with one branch called `master`.
+Different workflows and branch naming conventions appeared over time (we will see one of these in the next activity).

+As far as git is concerned, a branch name is just a string and any other name would do just as well (as long as it does not contain spaces, slashes or a few other special characters).
+As far as humans go, in 2020 it came to developers' attention that the term `master` is sometimes used in problematic ways in engineering in general and computing in partciular, specifically, a system where several components perform similar roles but one of them is the authoritative one in case of discrepancy has historically been called a _master/slave_ system.

+The git developers' first reaction was to make it easier to choose a different name for your first branch; the latest version of git prints a message on how to do this when you create a repository (the configuration setting is `init.defaultBranch`) and the online providers such as github offer a text field for this too.
+At the moment, `main` seems to be the most popular alternative name for the first branch, but at the time of writing there does not seem to be a clear consensus yet.
+I have seen both `default` and `root` suggested as first branch names, neither of which seems to have gained much traction though.
+Another contender for workflows which use a `develop` branch anyway is to use that as the initial branch.
+The latest post on the matter from [software freedom conservancy](https://sfconservancy.org/news/2020/jun/23/gitbranchname/) is dated June 2020 and states that the matter is "currently being discussed on our mailing list".

+There has been some debate about whether the name "master" in git traces back to _master/slave_ or another, less problematic use of word e.g. the phrase _master copy/master recording_ from the music industry - the most authoritative source I can find on the matter is [git rev news 65, July 2020](https://git.github.io/rev_news/2020/07/29/edition-65/) from the git developers themselves, which also states that a change of the default branch name might happen in Git 3.0 (the version installed in Alpine at the time of writing is 2.30.0).

+There is another line of argument that the word _master_ as a default branch name (and thus something developers will refer to a lot) is inherently problematic even if it came from a different origin than _master/slave_.
+This is a complicated issue as, among other things, half the cohort taking Software Tools is probably on a _Master's Degree_ and one of the criteria for a first-class mark is showing _mastery_ of the unit material - all terms that will be much harder to change than a simple repository name which is one line of commands to change.
+Git does not care what your branches are called after all, one string is as good as another (as long as it doesn't contain special characters or spaces).

+However, a fresh installation of git will still call the branch `master` unless you change a configuration setting, and any book, tutorial, forum or stackexchange post online written about git before around mid-2020 will refer to `master` so there is currently no way around knowing that in the context of git, the term `master` refers to a branch with a particular role, but as a future developer you should also have an understanding of the community and conventions around your tools and you should definitely know that there is a currently ongoing discussion around this term.

+For the 2020-21 academic year, I have decided to go with `master` for this unit as I don't feel it's my job to pre-empt a decision on the new default name - github is in favour of `main` but the git developers do not seem to have made a final decision yet; and because you will encounter the term `master` in git itself and in a lot of existing repositories and documentation (including the official [git book](https://git-scm.com/book/en/v2) at the time of writing); it will be easy enough to update these notes for 2021-22 if everyone has switched to `main` or something else by then.

+For your own repositories, you are free to choose whatever name you like, and you can configure this with the command

+    git config --global init.defaultBranch NAME

+and then follow the rest of the git exercises, mentally replacing `master` by `main` or your choice of other name.

+When you create a repository on github, the default name you get depends on your settings, which seems to depend on when you created your account - if you create an account today, you will get `main` as the default name but on my account (which has been around for years) I still get `master`.
+The page you want to check while logged in to github is https://github.com/settings/repositories; if you get `main` as your default then please use that in the rest of this tutorial.

+To finish with a quote from the git book:

+> The "master" branch in Git is not a special branch.
+It is exactly like any other
+> branch.
+The only reason nearly every repository has one is that the git init
+> command creates it by default and most people don't bother to change it.

 ## Create a repository

 On the main page, you should see an empty _Repositories_ bar on the left, with a new button.
 Use that to create a repository, on the next page give it a name and tick the _Add a README file_ box.